3scale-labs/porta-dev-tools/README.md

 A running instance of Redis is expected to be attending to port 6379, as well as a DNS resolver capable of handling wildcard domains, such as dnsmasq.
 These are usual requirements of 3scale/porta, but may be used as well by other components triggered with some of Porta dev-tools commands.

-For Zync, please see [README](https://github.com/3scale/zync) for PostgreSQL and `.env` setup.
+For Zync, please see [README](https://github.com/3scale/zync) for PostgreSQL setup.

-If you are using dnsmasq, make sure to include the following two DNS records.
-(They will be particularly useful to run Porta along with [3scale/APIcast](https://github.com/3scale/apicast).)
+If you are using dnsmasq or another DNS server locally, make sure to include the following two DNS records.
+They will be particularly useful to run Porta along with [3scale/APIcast](https://github.com/3scale/apicast).

 ```conf
 # address=/example.com/127.0.0.1 # for some old tests